arianakc/Terminal-based-text-game-generation/README.md

 #### Project Phase

 1. **(Finished)** Extract artifacts from natural language stories and generate the code framework
-2. **(Finished)** Add more missing parts such as location maps including direction and distance, more characters properties, mystery quest!
+2. **(Finished)** Add more missing parts such as location maps including direction and distance, more characters properties, mystery box quest!
 3. **(Todo)** Add stories lines for characters including interactive dialogues: